 Dia de los Muertos invitation roundup #Invitations#custom invitations#dia de los muertos#diy invitations#invitations#skulls March 22 2010 | Megan Finley Horowitz meggyfin While on my endless search for OMGOBT content, I started to notice how many creative Dia de los Muertos ("Day of the Dead") invitations our fabulous OBBs have come up with.
 And many of them designed by the couples themselves.
 So I thought I'd profile some of them for you and share some inspiration.
 OBT member Shantelle DIY'd her own Day of the Dead style wedding invitations.
 She and her fiance designed them in Photoshop and used the bright and wonderful color pallet of pink and orange (or "porange" anyone?)… I love the eyelet at the top that swivels to reveal the pages beneath.
 Remember Melissa & Phil's Day of the Dead, heavy metal Mexipalooza wedding?
 Well it's no wonder that they're invites were just as bad-ass as their wedding… Extra points for sparkly paper!
 Thanks to Adrenachrome1 for uploading these DIY'd DOTD invites to the OBB Flickr Pool, describing them as "a few hours in InDesign, and an online printer- the perfect invite postcards!"
 I love that these almost look 3D!
 OBT member "tattoomama" made her invitations with the help of her MOH, complete with Mad-Lib inspired RSVP cards… OBT members can check out the rest of her invites here Thanks to OBT member "Viv" for including her beautiful "Till Death to us Part" wedding invitations in the OBB Flickr Pool.
 Even offbeat grooms get in on the invite-designing action, like OBT member MJB's man who drew up these engagement party invitations up, based on a day of the dead cake topper that she was in love with.
 Thanks to all the creative offbeat couples out there for providing all this tasty invite porn.
 And if you're itching for more, check out all of our Dia de los Muertos weddings in the archives.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
 (You're welcome, world!)
 You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Michele & Stuart's splendiferous, Scottish shindig NEXT The ultimate wedding fauxhawk Show/Hide comments [ 10 ] These are all so cool!
 The girl who did Phil and Melissas invites is going to do mine as well…Nicole from Lost Dolly Graphics came up with an awesome proposal for me and gave me the option of having her use her own printer or just giving me the files to have them printed myself so that I could find the way that would save the most money.
 She has some other paper goods to that I may use as well like these neat little paper favor boxes that are made to match the invitations/theme.
 Reply oh awesome!
 Yeah, I like her work a lot!
 Reply I am always surprised at how many of these there are… my wedding is this May and if DOTD as well… we made our own invites and are seriously excited with them as well as our theme.
 Reply I love all of these.
 I collect Day of the Dead items (mostly Catrina dolls), and that postcard above?
 LOVE.
 Reply i'm in lerve with the mad lib inspired rsvp's!
 Reply Here's a picture of our invitations, designed by me! http://www.flickr.com/photos/aeryn42/3755846864/in/set-72157622713877416/ Reply Erin, it's telling me "Oops!
 You don't have permission to view this photo" when I click on that link.
 Do you have your photos on some kind of privacy setting?
 Reply I fixed it!
 You can now view it.
 I thought I put this in the OBB feed, but apparently not!
 Too bad these pictures don't do them nearly enough justice!
 Reply Awesome!!!
 You did an AMAZING job!
 Reply can you tell me where you had your invitations designed?
 I really like these and my fiancee and I are looking at a dia de los muertos idea because we are far from the average couple… Reply Leave a Reply to elle Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.